 Ginger has anti-inflammatory properties which can help to relax the airways and ease swelling of the throat lining caused by repeated coughing.
 Drinking some ginger tea can be a pleasant way to ease a raw throat from constant coughing.

 Honey can soothe the lining of your throat, which is especially useful if your throat feels raw and painful from coughing.
 With some water or tea, honey and lemon can make an alkaline mixture which also neutralises acidic stomach juices.
 This makes honey lemon a good remedy for people with GERD to relieve other symptoms like heartburn.

 Gargling with warm saltwater has long been used as a traditional home remedy for coughs and sore throats.
 The salt in the gargle causes water to be pulled out of the tissues by osmosis, which gives relief for a swollen throat.
 A 2005 study conducted by Japanese researchers has also shown that gargling with saltwater is effective at preventing upper respiratory tract infections.

 You might feel frustrated from dealing with constant fits of coughing, but you don’t have to be frustrated in seeking help.
-You can even avoid long queues at the hospital and polyclinic by consulting one of our qualified doctors online using our telemedicine services.
-We can also help you deliver cough medicine and inhalers to your home to avoid the hassle of regular trips to the pharmacy.
-With Homage getting help for your treatment can be a simple and effortless affair.
+You can even avoid long queues at the hospital and polyclinic by consulting one of our qualified doctors online using telemedicine services.

 Looking for someone to care for your loved ones?